mahes-a/2023/Azure Cognitive Service/Language/Enterprisechatbotorchestrationworkflow.md

                       "text": "july 4 2023",

-- Use the entities call the api and respond to user.
-The api takes in only IATA codes , City to IATA codes API can be used to retrive the IATA code from user provided city
+- Use the entities extracted in the query string of the API URL and execute the API and respond to user.
+The API takes in only IATA codes, City to IATA codes API can be used to retrieve the IATA code from user provided city.

-- API to get IATA code https://skyscanner44.p.rapidapi.com/autocomplete?query=**cityname**
+- API to get IATA code https://skyscanner44.p.rAPIdAPI.com/autocomplete?query=**cityname**
 <img width="682" alt="image" src="https://github.com/mahes-a/2023/assets/120069348/b513598b-392e-4909-9441-23a892b5f702">

 <img width="538" alt="image" src="https://github.com/mahes-a/2023/assets/120069348/ae3c5340-f4f7-4ba3-abea-a444338d5431">

+##  Publishing and Temas channel for the bot

+-  Publish the Bot to Azure from bot composer [refer here](https://learn.microsoft.com/en-us/composer/how-to-publish-bot?tabs=v2x)

+-  To Acess the bot in teams channel [refer here](https://techcommunity.microsoft.com/t5/modern-work-app-consult-blog/publish-bot-app-to-teams-channel-with-bot-framework-composer-and/ba-p/3341876)